 What do you enjoy about your role?

 I’ve always had a soft spot for the recruitment side (particularly being the one to pass on the good news to those that get offered a position) and what I especially enjoy about this role is that it allows me to work with people at all stages of the process — from interview stage through to induction.
-I’ve recently started the 2018 graduate intake and have already met some really talented candidates.
 The diversity of people I get to meet and their stories is a real highlight of the job.
 Aside from recruitment, I think I’m lucky to work in a team of HR generalists where we can all get involved in different areas and work on exciting projects together, which wouldn’t be possible in a larger organisation.
+Highlights include organising the firm’s wellbeing weeks, when we’ve had everything from desk massages, yoga and mindfulness workshops to paper plane competitions and we even had a nutrition expert demonstrating how to make healthy lunches.

 What is the culture here like?